jeremymartinezq/Neon-pac-attack-game/README.md

 ## Game Overview

-Neon Pac-Attack is a browser-based arcade game that combines the classic gameplay of Pac-Man with vibrant neon visuals and additional modern mechanics.
+Neon Pac-Attack is a browser-based arcade game inspired by the classic gameplay of Pac-Man with vibrant neon visuals and additional modern mechanics.
 Navigate through a randomly generated maze, collect dots, avoid enemies, and use power-ups to turn the tables on your pursuers.

 ## Features